pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 | `kSpeakerR`        | 2     |

 ## enter MrsWatson
-After [compiling MrsWatson](#compiling-mrswatson), it becomes a bit clearer, why there's quite an offset at the beginning of `VstSpeakerProperties`, as there are some additional members.
+After trying to [compile MrsWatson](#compiling-mrswatson), it becomes a bit clearer, why there's quite an offset at the beginning of `VstSpeakerProperties`, as there are some additional members.

 *MrsWatson* assigns to the properties like so: